Published Apr 7, 2025

 Surprises

 I believe there will be a lot of surprises when it comes to the Hoosiers’ defensive line in 2025.
-I saw a lot of potential with the room for growth last season from many players.
+I saw much potential with the room for growth last season from many players.
 However, my biggest surprise will most likely be Mario Landino.
 As a freshman, Landino showed that he has the skills and the grit to compete at a high level.
 I’m really excited to see how he performs this season with a year of experience under his belt.
 He’s only a sophomore too, so there is a lot of room for him to grow.
+While having a lot of confidence for Mario, I feel like it will be a battle between Landino, Ndukwe, and Collins for the starting edge position.

 Confidence Level

-Last season, the Hoosiers had an outstanding run defense.
+Last season, the Hoosiers had an outstanding run defense, #1 in the nation.
 They swarmed the ball and made those in the offensive backfield feel very uncomfortable.
 This year, I can see them having the same, if not even more success.
-Mikail Kamara showed how talented he was last season and I believe he will be faster, stronger, and perform even better when the 2025 season rolls around.
-There are many capable players on the defensive line making it nearly impossible for opponents to craft a game plan that’ll prevent the Hoosiers’ from causing chaos in the back field.
+Mikail Kamara showed how talented he was last season, and I believe he will be faster, stronger, and perform even better when the 2025 season rolls around.
+Along with Kamara, Tucker is returning in addition to the two new big transfers, not to mention the supporting cast and freshmen brimming with potential.
+As you can see, there are many capable players on the defensive line making it nearly impossible for opponents to craft a game plan that’ll prevent the Hoosiers’ from causing chaos in the back field.
 There are too many players with the ability to make a big impact and disrupt plays.
-So my confidence is high after witnessing their dominance last season.
+The depth is astounding and while there may be some battles determining ranks to come, I for the most part like where we’re at now.
+After witnessing their dominance last season, my confidence is high for when the season rolls around.